 Secondary asbestos exposure, a serious concern for the family members of Continental Can Company workers

 Occurring when one inhales or ingests asbestos fibers from indirect sources, secondary asbestos exposure was very common among the family members of Continental Can Company during the last century, as employees were not required to wear any protective equipment when maintaining and repairing machinery components that contained asbestos.
-Thereby, they would often come back home with asbestos dust on their clothes, skin and hair, exposing their family members.
+Thereby, they would often come back home with asbestos dust on their clothes, skin, and hair, exposing their family members.
 While their wives would breathe in and swallow asbestos fibers when laundering their work clothes, their children came in contact with the toxic mineral when greeting their fathers upon returning home from the job.
 In the regrettable case that you developed a disease you believe is the result of secondary asbestos exposure, do not hesitate to contact us, as our attorneys have been helping victims of toxic exposure for over 25 years.
 The only documents we will need from you are the employment records of your family member who worked for Continental Can Company and your medical records, which will be used as evidence to support your claim.
-You will eventually receive the maximum compensation available for your injury if you decide to work with our skillful legal team.
+You will eventually receive the maximum compensation available for your injury if you decide to work with our skilled legal team.

 Legal assistance in wrongful death asbestos exposure cases for family members